Investments in Environmental Improvement

 - Operational Programme Environment

-- The Rainwater programme provides aid to sustainable water management in households.
+- The Rainwater programme provides aid to sustainable water management in households; 2021 integrated into the New Green Savings Programme

 - So called “boiler subsidies” contribute to improving of air quality in the Czech Republic.